NATIONAL ORANGE WINE DAY

 Despite the wine’s obscurity, orange wine makes appearances at wine shows.
 Vineyards display their orange efforts from the United States to Australia.
 Get in on the tasting and find a bottle to share!

 As your local vintner to stock an orange wine.
 Visit a wine tasting offering an orange wine on the menu.
-While exploring the flavor, you’ll be adding another wine to your repertoire.
-Be sure to invite friends to join you, too.
-You know it’s not a celebration without company!
 Use #NationalOrangeWineDay to share on social media.

 To learn more about orange wine, follow the Instagram page for National Orange Wine Day @orangewinetime.